Avoiding a GenServer Pitfall

 end)

 The first thing this callback does is begin a Task running slow_function.
-Here, slow_function is a placeholder for the work that is to be done in this GenServer’s callback; everything else in this callback is about limiting the runtime (we’ll reduce the boilerplate in a moment).
+Here, slow_function is a placeholder for the work that needs to be done in this GenServer’s callback; everything else in this callback is about limiting the runtime (we’ll reduce the boilerplate in a moment).

 case Task.yield(task, 4_000) || Task.shutdown(task) do